Straight from the horse’s mouth – Applying the Principles of GDPR Easily in Real Life

 The lawfully refers to the legal basis on which you process personal data.
 That includes things such as consent, contractual obligations, legal obligations, legitimate interest, and so on.
 Included in that list is vital interests of the individual, which isn’t something you may consider, however, here’s a real-life example:

 The lawful basis of vital interests is where someone’s life may rely on the processing of their personal data and, in this case, it relates to a stables and the fact that horse riding can be potentially dangerous.
-The need to have dates of birth is connected to a question the paramedics, for example, may ask.
-The need to have emergency contact details on hand in the event of an incident would also fall under the same lawful basis for processing.
+The need to have dates of birth or relevant medical condition is connected to a question the paramedics, for example, may ask.

 Fairness is all about not doing anything unexpected with the data.